Commodity trader Olam battles Muddy Waters accounting claims

-SINGAPORE Singapore commodities trader Olam International Ltd (OLAM.SI) defended its accounting practices after attacks by short-seller Muddy Waters which media reports said questioned the way it keeps its books, sending its shares tumbling as much as 11 percent in heavy volume.
+SINGAPORE Singapore commodities trader Olam International Ltd (OLAM.SI) defended its accounting practices after attacks by short-seller Muddy Waters which media reports said questioned the way it keeps its books, sending its U.S.-listed shares tumbling.

-Olam, nearly 16 percent-owned by state investor Temasek Holdings TEM.UL, fell after a delayed start to Tuesday's trade despite its dismissal of what it called "baseless and unsubstantiated assertions" against it by Muddy Waters founder Carson Block.
+Singapore-listed shares in Olam, which is nearly 16 percent-owned by state investor Temasek Holdings TEM.UL, were halted on Tuesday as the company accused Muddy Waters founder Carson Block of making "baseless and unsubstantiated assertions" against it.

-The short-selling investor, famed for targeting North America-listed Chinese companies, questioned the way Olam booked profits on certain acquisitions and how it valued its plantations, crops and livestock, the Financial Times reported.
+Block questioned the way Olam had booked profits on some of its acquisitions as well as its valuation of its plantations, crops and livestock, the Financial Times reported.

 "This is not a black box, this is a black hole," the FT quoted Block as telling an investment conference in London on Monday.
 No comment was immediately available from Muddy Waters.